slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 create table states as from "states.csv";
 ```

-[^select]: To pick this apart a bit: I could query the file with `select * from "states.csv"`, which gives me every column (and row) of the data.
+[^select]: To pick this apart a bit: I could read the contents of the file with `select * from "states.csv"`, which gives me every column (and row) of the data.
 DuckDB has a convenient syntax for those `select *` queries—namely, you can drop the `select *` and just type `from "states.csv"`.
-Here I’m creating a table from the results of that query.
+Here I’m taking it a step further and creating a table from the results of that query.

 I queried that table to get something like Dr. Drang’s initial summary table.